akinwale/asrock-z690m-itx-ax-efi/README.md

 * Ethernet works.

 ## USB Port Mapping
 Ports mapped using Hackintool.
-The system case is a Velkase 7 case with no front panel I/O, so all rear ports are functional.
+The system case is a Velka 7 case with no front panel I/O, so every rear port is functional.
 All 14 ports are listed below.

 | Port | Description                                         |
 |------|-----------------------------------------------------|